Electric vehicle warning sounds: Background

-As a result of increased sales of full electric vehicle and hybrid electric vehicles in several countries, some members of the blind community have raised concerns about the noise reduction when those vehicles operate in all-electric mode, as blind people or the visually impaired consider the noise of combustion engines a helpful aid while crossing streets and think quiet hybrids could pose an unexpected hazard.
-Although a 2009 study found no statistically significant difference in pedestrian crashes involving quiet hybrid vehicles when compared to noisier vehicles when both types of vehicles were travelling in a straight line, it found a doubling of hybrid vehicle pedestrian crashes when reversing or parking etc. at slow speeds.
+As a result of increased sales of full electric vehicle and hybrid electric vehicles in several countries, some members of the blind community have raised concerns about the reduced noise when these vehicles operate in all-electric mode, since they rely on the sound of combustion engines as an aid when crossing streets and consider quiet hybrids a potential hazard.
+Although a 2009 study found no statistically significant difference in pedestrian crashes involving quiet hybrid vehicles when compared to noisier vehicles when both types of vehicles were travelling in a straight line, it found a 2x increase of pedestrian crashes involving hybrid vehicles when reversing, parking, and similar slow maneuvers.

 This problem is not exclusive to electric vehicles.
-In 2007 research at the Technical University Munich showed that ordinary vehicles in background noise are often detected too late for safe accident avoidance.
+In 2007, research at the Technical University of Munich showed that ordinary vehicles in background noise are often detected too late for safe accident avoidance.
 The researchers measured the distance at which vehicles approaching pedestrians became audible with minimal background noise.
-These distances were then compared to the stopping distances of the respective cars and an algorithm was proposed to estimate them based on auditory masking.
+These distances were then compared to the stopping distances of the respective cars, and an algorithm was proposed to estimate them based on auditory masking.

 Research conducted at the University of California, Riverside in 2008 found that hybrid cars are so quiet when operating in electric mode (EV mode) that they may pose a risk to pedestrians and cyclists, especially the blind, children and the elderly, as they may have only one or two seconds, depending on the context, to audibly detect the location of approaching hybrid cars when the vehicles operate at very slow speeds.
 This research project was funded by the National Federation of the Blind.

 The experiment consisted of making audio recordings of a Toyota Prius and combustion engine Honda Accord approaching from two directions at 5 mph to ensure that the hybrid car operated only with its electric motor.
-Then test subjects in a laboratory listened to the recordings and indicated when they could hear from which direction the cars approached.
-Subjects could locate the hum of the internal combustion engine car at 36 ft away, but could not identify the hybrid running in electric mode until it came within 11 ft, leaving just less than two seconds to react before the vehicle reached their position.
+Then, test subjects in a laboratory listened to the recordings and indicated when they could hear from which direction the cars approached.
+Subjects could locate the hum of the internal combustion engine car at 36 ft away but could not identify the hybrid running in electric mode until it came within 11 ft, leaving just under two seconds to react before the vehicle reached their position.
 In a second trial, the background sounds of two quietly idling combustion engine cars were added to the recordings to simulate the noise of a parking lot.
 Under this condition, the hybrid needed to be 74 percent closer than the conventional car before the subjects could hear from which direction the cars approached.
 Subjects could correctly judge the approach of the combustion car when it was about 28 ft away.
-This result means that under closer to normal environmental noise, a pedestrian would not be able to correctly determine the hybrid's approach until it was one second away.
+This means that under more realistic environmental noise, a pedestrian would not detect the hybrid's approach until it was one second away.